Matthew A. Clarke

 April 2020 – June 2024 London, UK

-I continued my work on DNA damage repair as part of CRUK RadNet, applying this to breast cancer and lung cancer.
+As part of the Jasmin Fisher lab, I continued my work on DNA damage repair, applying this to breast cancer and lung cancer.
 I also developed new methods for studying cancer evolution.
 During the pandemic, my colleagues and I demonstrated how our work on cancer could be applied to infectious disease, to predict drug repurposing for rapid response to the COVID-19 epidemic.

 Responsibilities included: